ibm-cloud-docs/devsecops/devsecops-evidence-checks.md

 Pipeline evaluation will also occur when the check is enabled in both the CD and CC, utilizing the configuration file.

+Evidence originating from the CI pipeline should have origin as `ci-pipeline` in the config file.
+{: tip}

 ### Sample config file version 2
 {: #evidence-checks-samp-config-file}